• Skip to primary navigation

 Also, they are adaptable - used as marinades, dipping sauces, or stir-fries.

-Plus, both contain fermented ingredients to enhance the umami taste.
+Plus, both contain fermented ingredients to improve the umami taste.

 One key similarity is peppers.
 Gochujang uses Korean red chili peppers, while chili garlic sauce uses Thai chilies or jalapenos.